 Access HRA: If your work schedule was reduced as a result of the coronavirus and you are unable to pay your rent, you can apply for a Cash Assistance special grant request to get benefits for emergencies.

 NYC Housing Preservation & Development: Information on Covid-19 related Section 8 Resources.

-Get Covered NYC: The 2020-2021 health insurance Open Enrollment Period is now open through December, 31st, 2021.
+Get Covered NYC: The 2021-2022 health insurance Open Enrollment Period has now been extended for New Yorkers to apply by the 15th of the month and begin receiving health coverage starting the 1st of the following month.
 New Yorkers in the five boroughs can enroll in health insurance, including low- or no-cost options, under the Affordable Care Act (also known as Obamacare).

 How to Care for Yourself While Practicing Physical Distancing: Mental Health First Aid provides some top tips for self-care during COVID-19.